jon-leal/jon-leal/README.md

 # Jonatas Leal

-Hi there👋  I am a technology enthusiast software engineer, always seeking to develop efficient and effective solutions that bring value to the business.
+Hello👋 I'm a software engineer with a passion for technology.

+Constantly striving to craft solutions through the power of code and bits 😃

-Also, I have a strong foundation in electronics engineering.
-I've worked as an electronic technician, developing electronic circuit boards of GNSS receivers for Brazilian Army Forces and civil end users.
+Also, I have an experience developing electronic circuit boards of GNSS receivers for Brazilian Army Forces and civil end users.

+So I like to develop some stuffs using raspberry PI and microcontrollers as well.

 ## Skills